ArvinH16/tamid_massTexter_next/README.md

 Example: "Hi {name}!
 Welcome to TAMID!"

+## SMS Opt-Out Compliance

+The system includes opt-out functionality to comply with 10DLC regulations:

+- Every text message automatically includes an opt-out message
+- Recipients can text QUIT, STOP, CANCEL, UNSUBSCRIBE, END, or OPTOUT to stop receiving messages
+- Recipients can opt back in by texting START, YES, UNSTOP, or OPTIN
+- The system automatically skips sending messages to users who have opted out

+For more details on setup and configuration, see [SMS Opt-Out Setup Guide](docs/SMS_OPT_OUT_SETUP.md).

 ## Daily Message Limit

 The application tracks the number of messages sent per day and enforces a daily limit.
 The limit resets at midnight UTC.